The Benefits of Neutering Dogs

 effect.
 If you think your dog's aggression is fear based, I strongly

-recommend you work with a dog behavior therapist; don't try to work on
+recommend you work with a dog behaviour therapist; don't try to work on

 your pet's aggression problem alone.